The Loveless

 The Loveless (originally titled Breakdown) is a 1981 American outlaw biker drama film written and directed by Kathryn Bigelow and Monty Montgomery, the feature film directorial debut of both directors.
-It is an independent film and stars Willem Dafoe and musician Robert Gordon, who also did the music for the film.
+It is an independent film and stars Willem Dafoe and musician Robert Gordon, who also composed the music for the film.
 The film has been compared to The Wild One.